MostafaEbrahim212/e-commerce-api/README.md

 3. Browse the available products and add them to your cart
 4. Proceed to checkout and complete the order
 5. Manage orders and products through the admin panel

-## Contributing

-Contributions are welcome!
-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository
-2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Make your changes and commit them: `git commit -m 'Add your commit message here'`
-4. Push to the branch: `git push origin feature/your-feature-name`
-5. Submit a pull request

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).